yannisduvignau/cloud-computing-azure-devops/README.md

 ##### Why 'vous n'utiliserez PAS RSA'

-1. RSA est en cours de dépréciation :
+1. RSA is being depreciation :
-   - Dans OpenSSH (version 8.8 sortie en 2021), la clé ssh-rsa a été désactivée par défaut, suite à l’usage du hash SHA-1, jugé obsolète et vulnérable
+   - In OpenSSH (version 8.8 released in 2021), the SSH-RSA key was deactivated by default, following the use of the Hash Sha-1, deemed obsolete and vulnerable
-   - En parallèle, une dépréciation générale du SHA-1 dans les clés RSA est en cours sur plusieurs distributions
+   - In parallel, a general depreciation of the SHA-1 in the RSA keys is underway on several distributions

 Sources :
 - [Wikipédia OpenSSH](https://en.wikipedia.org/wiki/OpenSSH) last update on 8 July 2025
 - [Ubuntu 22.04 SSH the RSA key isn't working since upgrading from 20.04](https://askubuntu.com/questions/1409105/ubuntu-22-04-ssh-the-rsa-key-isnt-working-since-upgrading-from-20-04)

-2. Performance, sécurité et taille inefficace
+2. Ineffective performance, safety and size
-   - RSA nécessite des clés beaucoup plus longues pour atteindre une sécurité comparable aux algorithmes modernes.
-Cela se traduit par des performances moindres (vitesse de génération, signature, validation), surtout sur des systèmes contraints
+   - RSA requires much longer keys to reaching security comparable to modern algorithms.
+This results in lower performance (generation speed, signature, validation), especially on forced systems

 Sources :
 - [Comparing SSH Keys - RSA, DSA, ECDSA, or EdDSA?](https://goteleport.com/blog/comparing-ssh-keys/)
 - [Wikipédia Elliptic-curve_cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) last update on 30 August 2025

-3. Vulnérabilité face aux avancées futures
+3. Vulnerability in the face of future advances

-- Les grandes évolutions en factorisation (classique ou quantique) pourraient compromettre RSA plus rapidement à long terme
+- Large developments in factorization (classic or quantum) could compromise RSA faster in the long term

 Sources :
 - [Comparing SSH Keys - RSA, DSA, ECDSA, or EdDSA?](https://www.strongdm.com/blog/comparing-ssh-keys) last update on 25 June 2025
 - [OpenSSH 9.6p1: What is the best key type for the ssh-keygen command through the -t option?](https://itsfoss.community/t/openssh-9-6p1-what-is-the-best-key-type-for-the-ssh-keygen-command-through-the-t-option/12276) submitted on 1 Jul 2024
 - [A Comparative Study of Classical and Post-Quantum Cryptographic Algorithms in the Era of Quantum Computing](https://arxiv.org/abs/2508.00832) submitted on 6 Jun 2025

-=> RSA est encore reconnu, mais ses limites (SHA-1, taille, performance) et son avenir incertain en font un choix de moins en moins recommandé pour SSH.
+=> RSA is still recognized, but its limits (SHA-1, size, performance) and its uncertain future make it a choice less and less recommended for SSH.

 ##### Recommendation of another encryption algorithm

-Un bon algorithme cryptographique repose sur plusieurs fondations essentielles : la sécurité, la performance, et la capacité à évoluer (c’est-à-dire la maturité/crypto-agilité assurée par une documentation active et une adoption pérenne) — comme le recommande le NIST.
+A good cryptographic algorithm is based on several essential foundations: security, performance, and the ability to evolve (that is to say maturity/crypto-actility ensured by active documentation and sustainable adoption)-as the NIST recommends.

 Source : [NIST CSWP 39 second public draft, Considerations for Achieving Crypto Agility](https://nvlpubs.nist.gov/nistpubs/CSWP/NIST.CSWP.39.2pd.pdf)

-Résumé : Le NIST (National Institute of Standards and Technology), dans sa publication de juillet 2025, évoque explicitement que, pour un algorithme cryptographique à clé publique, la force de sécurité dépend des paramètres (sécurité), et que des contraintes de performances et de ressources doivent également être prises en compte (performance).
-De plus, il souligne la nécessité d’une agilité cryptographique — autrement dit, un algorithme mature et bien documenté permettant des transitions futures sans rupture brusque (maturité/documentation)
+Summary: The NIST (National Institute of Standards and Technology), in its publication of July 2025, explicitly evokes that, for a public cryptographic algorithm, the security force depends on the parameters (security), and that the constraints of performance and resources must also be taken into account (performance).
+In addition, he highlights the need for cryptographic agility -in other words, a mature and well -documented algorithm allowing future transitions without abrupt break (maturity/documentation)

 1. Ed25519 (EdDSA)
-   - Sécurité robuste : Ed25519 offre un niveau de sécurité très élevé avec une clé compacte — meilleure densité de sécurité avec moins de bits
+   - Robust safety: ED25519 offers a very high level of safety with a compact key - better security density with less bits
-   - Performance : C’est l’algorithme le plus rapide sur tous les metrics (génération, signature, validation)
+   - Performance: this is the fastest algorithm on all Metrics (generation, signature, validation)
-   - Implémentation plus simple, moins de failles : Le processus de génération d’une clé est simple (nombre aléatoire appliqué directement), contrairement à RSA qui a des points de fragilité liés à la génération de grands nombres premiers
+   - Simpler implementation, fewer faults: the process of generating a key is simple (random number applied directly), unlike RSA which has fragile points linked to the generation of large prime numbers
-   - Résistance aux vulnérabilités connues : Évite les failles des anciens algorithmes comme DSA ou ECDSA — aucune suspicion de portes dérobées comme certaines courbes NIST
+   - Resistance to known vulnerabilities: avoids flaws of ancient algorithms like DSA or ECDSA -no suspicion of stolen doors like certain NIST curves
-   - Support mature : Ed25519 est supporté par OpenSSH depuis la version 6.5 (2014), et a été standardisé dans le protocole SSH
+   - Mature support: ED25519 has been supported by OpenSSH since version 6.5 (2014), and has been standardized in the SSH protocol
-   - Adoption actuelle : En 2023, il est largement considéré comme la norme professionnelle pour les clés SSH
+   - Current adoption: in 2023, it was widely considered as the professional standard for SSH keys

 Sources :
 - [Comparing SSH Keys - RSA, DSA, ECDSA, or EdDSA?](https://goteleport.com/blog/comparing-ssh-keys/)
 - [Wikipédia Elliptic-curve_cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography) last update on 30 August 2025
 - [It’s 2023.
 You Should Be Using an Ed25519 SSH Key](https://www.brandonchecketts.com/archives/its-2023-you-should-be-using-an-ed25519-ssh-key-and-other-current-best-practices) submitted on 10 September 2023